dotnet/docs-maui/docs/platform-integration/appmodel/app-actions.md

 ## Get started

-To access the `AppActions` functionality the following platform specific setup is required.
+To access the `AppActions` functionality, the following platform specific setup is required.

 <!-- markdownlint-disable MD025 -->